Oak frame homes, with their unparalleled charm and unique characteristics, are without a doubt one of the most popular self-build in the country.

-Here are some of the best oak frame homes in the UK, ranging from the UK’s first oak frame Passivhaus to the oak frame home built on an impressive budget of £200k.
+Here are some of the best oak frame homes in the UK of all shapes, sizes and budgets — including the UK’s first oak frame Passivhaus and an oak frame home which cost £200k.

 Homeowners Sheila and Geoff McGaughey never expected to build a bungalow, but working closely with Border Oak, came up with a great oak frame design that they can enjoy in their retirement.